by Kenny Hemphill

 Just because someone's invented something, it doesn't mean that they're happy with the end result.

-1. J. Robert Oppenheimer/ Albert Einstein — The atomic bomb.
+1. J. Robert Oppenheimer — The atomic bomb.

-Einstein was less equivocal.
-Years later he regretted having signed a letter to President Roosevelt urging him to support the research of physicists into nuclear chain reactions and their use as a weapon, because he believed the Germans were already working on it.
+Albert Einstein, whose work made the bomb possible but who had no role in developing actual weapons, was less equivocal.
+He believed Germany was attempting to create an atomic bomb to use against the Allies in World War II, and he signed a letter to President Franklin Roosevelt encouraging him to support U.S. research into producing one as well.
+Years later, he regretted it.
 "Had I known that the Germans would not succeed in producing an atomic bomb," he said, "I would have never lifted a finger."

 2. Mikhail Kalashnikov — AK-47.

 Kalashnikov designed the rifle that bore his name for the Russian army at the end of the Second World War after witnessing terrible casualties in battle and being injured himself.
 Designed to be a simple automatic rifle that could be made cheaply using the mass production methods available at the time, Kalashnikov, who died in 2014, lived long enough to see his creation be responsible for more deaths than any other assault rifle.